Pushing the Limits of Distillation-Based Continual Learning via Classifier-Proximal Lightweight Plugins: The Proposed Method

 \section{The Proposed Method}

-While the use of rehearsal and restriction enable the model to retain knowledge from previous tasks, an additional objective or imbalanced exemplars could create an optimization trade-off.
-This results in a suboptimal convergence point for the cross-entropy loss or past data, ultimately capping the model's classification performance.

-DLC proposes a distinctive paradigm, as shown in Fig. \ref{fig:imode}.
-We regard the model trained with a replay buffer and distillation as a foundation model, which stored knowledge across all tasks (albeit with suboptimal accuracy).
-Then refine it through residuals from each task-specific LoRA plugin to enhance accuracy.
-The details of the proposed DLC framework are elaborated in the following subsections.
+DLC proposes a plugin-level residual injection paradigm, as illustrated in Fig. \ref{fig:dlcwork}.
+We treat a distillation-based CL network as the base model that accumulates knowledge across each CL stage but remains suboptimal in accuracy, and then augment it with auxiliary plugins that inject residual knowledge into the extracted features to improve performance.
+The proposed DLC is detailed in the following subsections.